adamdickmeiss/folio-local-run/README.md

 ## Preparations

-### Postgesql
+### PostgreSQL

-The postgresql-13 Debian package is known to work.
+The `postgresql-14` Debian package is known to work.

-Prepare a database for Okapi and modules.
-Could be separate databases, could be one.
+Normally all FOLIO modules use distinct schemas in one database.

+Configure PostgreSQL for FOLIO modules:

+    sudo -u postgres psql

+    CREATE DATABASE folio_modules;
+    CREATE USER folio WITH CREATEROLE PASSWORD 'folio';
+    GRANT ALL PRIVILEGES ON DATABASE folio_modules TO folio;

+These are the values in the local run script.

+Note: it's not required for Okapi to use persistent storage (database) to run the script here.

 ### ElasticSearch